XPRNetwork/xpr-market-template/README.md

 ![proton-market-template-storybook](https://user-images.githubusercontent.com/32081352/122460328-d578a700-cf66-11eb-8a42-61040ec82f07.gif)

+To enable dynamic font imports in the Storybook environment, see the end of the `.env` section below.

+Note: only fonts on [Google Fonts](https://fonts.google.com/) are available.

 ## .env

 Please create a `.env` file that uses either the Testnet or the Mainnet variables in the `.env.template` file.